simeonpashley/simeonpashley.github.io/_posts/2015-01-28-polarising-size-developers.md

-I found running a business of more than 30-40 people tough and impersonal, all sorts of middle management are required to run the business and there’s a constant demand for new work to fill in the work that’s being completed right now.
-It’s easier to break it down into multiple projects and sub-teams, all of which have their own management structure.
+I found running a business of more than 30-40 people tough and impersonal, all sorts of middle management are required to run the business and there's a constant demand for new work to fill in the work that's being completed right now.
+It's easier to break it down into multiple projects and sub-teams, all of which have their own management structure.

-I think the Micro developer model is the right one for today’s market, expand when you need to with the right knowledge and expertise and keep things simple.
+I think the Micro developer model is the right one for today's market, expand when you need to with the right knowledge and expertise and keep things simple.